minimaxir/video-to-gif-osx/README.md

 3. Download the tool of choice.
 To install the Convert Video to GIF Service, download and double-click.

+## Tests

+When running into the script, you may run into an issue where the .GIF is generated, but the file size is zero bytes.
+That means the script errored out at some point except the "create a GIF" line.

+The `tests` folder contains a basic test case to debug the script.
+To activate the test, `cd` into the folder and run:

+	sh test.sh test_video.mov

+This outputs a `test_results.txt` in addition to the test GIF.
+If `test_results.txt` matches `expected_results.txt`, you should be good to go.
+If there is a discrepency, send me the output of `test_results.txt`.

 ## Notes

 All forms have a max GIF width of 480px; this is a value chosen to both manage file size and compatability with all applications.
 If you wish to create larger GIFs, open up the tool and change the value of `GIF_MAX_SIZE` at the beginning of the file.